HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     ```

-!!! info "If neither of these options is not provided:"
+!!! info "If neither of these attributes is provided:"

-    1. The LiveSync will check if a saved library was previously pull using this command and use that as the basis.
+    1. LiveSync checks if a saved library was previously pulled using the `dxclient livesync push-wcm-design-library command` and use that as basis.
-    2. If no saved library is detected, a list of WCM Design Libraries displayed and you can select a WCM Design Library to pull.
+    2. If no saved library is detected, a list of WCM Design Libraries is displayed.
+You can select a WCM Design Library to pull.

     ```shell title="Sample WCM Design Library Selection Prompt"
     $ dxclient livesync pull-wcm-design-library -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -libraryPath <libraryPath>